mholmboe/minff/min.ff/README.txt

-This folder contains forcefield parameters for general MINFF, as well as tailored MINFF parameters for specific mineral (see list below).
+This folder contains forcefield parameters for general (g)MINFF, as well as tailored (t)MINFF parameters for specific mineral (see list below).

 **Lennard-Jones parameters for the general MINFF**